Skip to main content

 Are there other insurance plans you recommend?

 We cannot recommend other plans or guarantee that they will be accepted by Ithaca-area providers.
-The following companies offer insurance plans that minimally satisfy U.S Department of State requirements.
+The following companies offer insurance plans that minimally satisfy U.S. Department of State requirements.
 Many of these companies target insurance services for international students, but also offer plans for J-1 exchange visitors:

 What is the minimum level of J-1 coverage?